 This annex (or annexes) shall include a small mock-up model to show that the models geo-locate correctly.
-It will be an aggregated model containing at least two BIM models from different disciplines, and will be submitted in the delivery format defined in the BEP (preferably IFC).
+It will be an federated model containing at least two BIM models from different disciplines and will be submitted in the delivery format defined in the BEP (preferably IFC).
 The content of the model is irrelevant: a simple 3D solid (a cube, a sphere) with some populated attributes (RBR-Northing, RBR-Easting, RBR-Elevation) is enough.
-With this mock-up, RB Rail AS and the National Implementing bodies will be able to evaluate the capability of the Supplier to geolocate models correctly, to link models with each other and to export to IFC without (or with a minimal) loose of information.